epic-kitchens/VISOR-HOS/README.md

 Error Correction.
 In the script before generating the COCO version, we correct some errors first and save all jsons in `annotations_corrected` folder.
 - In the dataset, there are missing "on_which_hand" and "in_contact_object" labels for two images with gloves, `P06_13/P06_13_frame_0000000128.jpg` and `P06_13/P06_13_frame_0000000181.jpg`.
 We add the keys and values for them to make sure all images with gloves have these two keys.
 - There is a typo on 13 images in train set where 'on_which_hand' is ['left hand', 'rigth hand'], we meant ['left hand', 'right hand'].
-We corrected them.
 - Hand-object relations errors in 11 images.

-Visualize the COCO version annotations:
+Visualize the COCO version annotations from trainset:
 ```
 python -m hos.data.datasets.epick ./datasets/epick_visor_coco_hos/annotations/train.json ./datasets/epick_visor_coco_hos/train epick_visor_2022_train
 ```